In this article you will learn:

 2. How to ideally plan your projects

-• For optimal calculations, minimize fixed elements in your project plan.
+For optimal calculations, minimize fixed planning objects in your project plan.
 Keeping tasks and milestones flexible ensures the plan updates dynamically with every change.

-• If your project contains more than 150 elements, consider splitting it into separate projects and linking them.
+If your project contains more than 150 planning objects, consider splitting it into separate projects and linking them.

 Tip: Get more tips on project planning here.